AleNardone/data_analytics/README.md

 # data_analytics

 Here are some python data projects.
-Hope you like them.
+Hope you like them! :)